 - You require frequent repetition, or ask people to write what they want?

 Don’t let sensorineural hearing loss define you!

 The only way to confirm your suspicions is with a thorough hearing assessment.
-The team at Family Audiology is happy to discuss your concerns and give you a professional opinion.
+The team at HearingLife (formerly Family Audiology) is happy to discuss your concerns and give you a professional opinion.
 Contact us today to get started.
 You won’t believe how much richer life can be with clear sound.